dieselrabbit/screenlogic-debug/README.md

 [![hacs][hacsbadge]][hacs]
 ![Project Maintenance][maintenance-shield]

-_Integration to expose and track over time screenlogicpy data points not exposed by the built-in [ScreenLogic][sl_integration] integration._
+_Integration to expose and track over time unconfirmed screenlogicpy data points not exposed by the [built-in ScreenLogic integration][sl_integration]._

 **This integration will set up the following platforms.**